 Hi!
-I am so glad to have you here.
+I'm so glad to have you here.
 Thank you for visiting my website.
 My name is Nicole and I'm a registered dietitian based in Sonoma County, California.
 Born and raised in the San Francisco Bay Area, I have always enjoyed taking advantage of what the West Coast has to offer, whether that’s enjoying the scenery with a hike or exploring the area’s wide array of foods.
 If I'm not checking out a new restaurant or market, I'm often experimenting in the kitchen with my husband and fellow foodie.

-I am fascinated with how food shapes our health, experiences and connections to one another.
+I'm fascinated with how food shapes our health, experiences, and connections to one another.
 When working with clients, I emphasize balance, quality, and maintaining a healthy relationship with food as the keys to success for good nutrition.
 Food should be enjoyed and celebrated for all the ways it can enrich our lives, including through nourishment, taste, experiences, and more.
 Learning to look at food in this way lays the foundation for healthy and balanced eating patterns for life.

 Forget the food police, short-term fad diets, and unnecessary food rules.
 I will help you learn to love food and have fun with nutrition.
 With evidence-based recommendations, I am here to assist you in finding peace with food and creating habits that lead to lifelong health, joy, freedom, and well-being.